 We plan a long lead-in time for each trip, with regular deadlines.
 Plot these key dates in your calendar, keep written records from selection onwards, and keep everything organised in a paper folder.
 If you miss a deadline or aren’t sure how to complete a task, we’ll be on hand to help.

-2. Embed the placement into your course planning.
+2. Embed the placement into your course planning

-An overseas placement can become an essential part of your course.
+An international placement can become an essential part of your course.
 You can even use evidence from placements to count towards assessed units.
 Build in regular activities before, during and after the placements into your Scheme of Work.

 3. It’s not just paperwork